The Political Economy of Propaganda: Evidence from U.S. Newspapers, with Sebastian Ottinger, submitted

 Work in Progress

-Cultural Change: Evidence from Three Centuries of U.S. Local Newspapers
+Cultural Change: Evidence from 300 Years of U.S. Local Newspapers